 Why?
 Because if you look to experience a country, you should eat with the locals and eat what is local.
 Also, if you are looking to stay on a

 Here is a little insight on what you will find :

 Rice & Curry Parippu, or Dhal curry, Polos (green jackfruit curry)

 Coconut sambol or lunu miris (a sambol chili sauce made from red chilies, onions, lemon juice, salt and sometimes dry Maldive fish, all ground into a paste using a stone mortar and pestle.)

 Sri Lankan Breakfast

-String hoppers are basically rice flour and water mixed and pressed through a special Spring hoppers press, shortly dried and than boiled in water.
-Very delicious with sambal and daal on top.
+String hoppers are basically rice flour and water mixed and pressed through a special Spring hoppers press, shortly dried and

 Check Out the local markets !!!